John 1: Verse 14

 The word flesh is emphasized as a 'symbol of humanity', drawing the attention to "the entry of the Word into the full flow of human affairs".

 Verse 17

 The incarnate Word's name is first mentioned in this verse; thereafter "John never uses the noun λόγος, the word, in this signification, throughout this whole book".

-Testimony of John the Baptist (1:19–34)
+Testimony of John the Baptist (verses 19–34)

 The second part of John 1 (verse 19 onwards) records the preparation that John the Baptist was in the process of making for the coming of the Messiah, the Messiah's arrival and the Messiah's first disciples.
 John has been introduced in verse 6, "a man sent from God", and his witness, known already by the reader, has already been recalled: "This is the One I told you about".
-The Greek text has the past tense (εἶπον) but both H. W. Watkins, in Charles Ellicott's commentary, and Alfred Plummer, in the Cambridge Bible for Schools and Colleges, prefer a present tense translation such as "John bears witness".
+The Greek text has the past tense (εἶπον) but both H. W. Watkins, in Charles Ellicott's Commentary, and Alfred Plummer, in the Cambridge Bible for Schools and Colleges, prefer a present tense translation such as "John bears witness".